ninjacoderz/forem-docs/docs/getting-started/installation/linux.md

 issues while `yarn` is installing packages.
 If so, you'll need to [install `nvm`](https://github.com/nvm-sh/nvm#installation-and-update) and then run `nvm install node` to get the most recent node version before retrying.

+We an have error with some gems like :
+An error occurred while installing patron (0.13.3), and Bundler cannot continue.
+Make sure that `gem install patron -v '0.13.3' --source 'https://rubygems.org/'` succeeds before bundling.

+In Gemfile:
+  patron
+Check /mkmf.log we can see the error with -lcurl
+Solution: Fixed by